 “Bogdanov?”
 Aleksandr blinked.
 For a brief moment, he wondered if the bayard of Yerevan had just escorted them in.
 No, Dmitri Bogdanov rules Yerevan, or did last I heard.

 “Da, of course.”
 Aleksandr unstrapped Kholodny and handed it to Boris.

 Bayard Bogdanov’s hall almost reminded Aleksandr of his father’s hall back in Pripia.
 High vaulted ceilings, ornately decorated columns, warm smoky air from the smoldering hearth.

 Bayard Bogdanov sat at the far side of the hall on a raised dais.
+He was a stocky man in finely tailored clothes.
+His bushy beard was well salted with gray.
 Two more druzhniks stood behind him.
 A smattering of nobles filled the room, but their chatter died down as Boris led Aleksandr, Alaina, and Yorrin inside.
 All eyes were upon them.